cameronphchen/pHA/README.md

 =====================================

+May 17, 2014
+  1. Print out the result of sigma for pHA_EM, the number is weird.
+First, some times it shows up as negative number , later iterations, the number becomes way too large, up to 1e+159.
+There must be a bug within the code or within the equations

 May 13, 2014
   1. Reach benchmark performance 64% (align with Neuron result) with HA with both VT 1300 vx, 2203 TRs